What better way to practice your Japanese language skills and immerse yourself in Japanese life and culture than by studying in Nagoya?

 You will have an opportunity to participate in two field trips with Japanese students (organized by CJS).
-In addition, we will organize a one-day trip to Kyoto and cultural activities exclusively for IES Abroad students.
+In addition, we will organize a two-day trip to Kyoto and cultural activities exclusively for IES Abroad students.
+We want you to feel at home in Nagoya, so we do everything we can to help you integrate into life in the city.
+From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.

 Nanzan University began in 1946 as the College of Foreign Languages.
 Since then, it has grown into a full-fledged university with seven faculties and a worldwide reputation for academic excellence.
 The University has the advantage of a low student-teacher ratio, and undergraduate enrollment is presently limited to around 9,000 students.